fingerskier/nodeticket/docs/SCHEMA.md

 - Convert to local timezone in application layer
 - Use `moment.js` or `date-fns` for consistent date manipulation

-### osTicket Backward Compatibility
+### Database Interoperability

-Nodeticket maintains compatibility with existing osTicket installations:
+Nodeticket can interoperate with existing osTicket v1.8+ database installations:
-- Connects to existing osTicket v1.8+ databases
+- Connects to existing osTicket databases using compatible table and column names
-- Reads and writes using the same table structure
+- Reads and writes data using the same schema structure
-- Supports existing session management
+- Supports existing session management patterns
-- Maintains password hash compatibility
+- Uses bcrypt password hashing compatible with standard implementations